johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 {{ <LayerInfo type={["point", "line", "polygon"]} buffer={4} /> }}

 The roads layers are some of the most complex ones in Mapbox Streets.
-Starting at zoom level 12, tunnels and bridges are broken out of the `#road` layer into either `#tunnel` or `#bridge`.
+Starting at zoom level 12, the tileset breaks tunnels and bridges out of the `#road` layer into either `#tunnel` or `#bridge`.

 #### Classes